Prodded by China, Qantas amends website references to Taiwan, other regions

 Qantas is the first Australian company to respond to Beijing’s heightened vigilance, though all firms exporting everything from iron ore to baby formula should be taking heed.

-China, which is easily Australia’s biggest trading partner, bought A$93 billion (53.6 billion pounds) worth of Australian goods and services last year.
+China, which is easily Australia’s biggest trading partner, bought A$93 billion ($73.98 billion) worth of Australian goods and services last year.

 Hong Kong and Macau are former European colonies that are now part of China but run largely autonomously.
 China annexed Tibet in 1950, although Beijing has long claimed the Himalayan region has been an indivisible part of China throughout history.